 Refunds of tuition for withdrawal from courses are given according to the following schedule.
-Note that if you are enrolled at a Saint Leo University Continuing Education Center and/or online program in Georgia and/or South Carolina, please proceed to the applicable schedule.
+Note that if you are enrolled at a Saint Leo University Continuing Education Center and/or Online Program in Georgia, South Carolina or Wisconsin, please proceed to the applicable schedule.